agentscope-ai/agentscope-runtime-java/cookbook/en/contribute.md

 ### Code Review Process

-- All PRs require review by maintainers
+- All PRs require maintainer review
 - Address any feedback or requested changes
 - Once approved, your PR will be merged

 Thank you for contributing to AgentScope Runtime Java!